Home Compare CNM vs TOM.OL

 Core & Main vs Tomra Systems A: Which Stock Looks Stronger in 2026?

-Core & Main holds the cleaner structural position, with the lead spread across valuation and profitability.
-Tomra Systems ASA does not offset that deficit through any equally strong structural edge elsewhere.
+Core & Main holds the cleaner structural position, with the lead spread across growth and valuation.
+Tomra Systems ASA still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity